shariq1989/cookbook/content/recipe/tteokbokki.md

 +++
 title = "Tteokbokki - Spicy Korean Rice Cakes" date = "2021-04-16"
-description = "This recipe teaches how to make Tteokbokki, also called Ddukbokki, Ddeokbokki, or Dukbokki; this dish is a popular Korean street food, and not only is it delicious, it's a comfort food you can easily make at home." tags = [
+description = "This recipe teaches how to make Tteokbokki, also called Ddukbokki, Ddeokbokki, or Dukbokki; this dish is a popular Korean street food, and not only is it delicious, it's a comfort food that can easily be made at home.
+My experience with tteokbokki began several years ago; Shariq and I were with international students from Malaysia and Burma in a small Korean restaurant in Arizona.
+It was my first time eating Korean food, and we ordered family-style.
+I fell in love with Korean food that day, but especially a spicy dish with a texture I had never experienced before in my life.
+I should have had the foresight to ask them the name of the dish, but of course, I did not.
+Instead, I went for years in search of the tasty meal I tried that day.
+Here it is folks, tteokbokki, which I have eaten countless times now, and I am still a fan." tags = [
     "entree",
 ]